 Minor errors that are identified subsequent to initial publication of an article may be corrected by notifying the Editor of the required change.
 If the error has been identified by someone other than the article’s author, the author will be notified by the Editor prior to posting the corrected version if the author’s email address is on file with SCA.
 The corrected version will be annotated with the date of the change (e.g., “Corrected December 2015”).

 Comment and Rebuttal

 SCA members may contribute brief, signed, professionally respectful commentaries that will be appended online to Proceedings articles that have been published.
 For instance, a comment may provide additional context on a subject, suggest alternative interpretations, or correct perceived errors in the original article.
 While a comment may challenge the accuracy or cogency of an article’s content, it may not make derogatory statements impugning the personal competence or character of the author.
 A comment may not exceed 1,000 words and should follow the same formatting conventions as an article (including reference citations).

-The Editor will check comments and return them to the contributor if they do not meet the requirements concerning length, content, or SCA membership.
+The Editor will check comments and return them to the contributor if they do not meet the requirements concerning length, content, style guide, or SCA membership.
 An acceptable comment will be forwarded to the original article’s author (if an e-mail address for the latter is available), giving the author an opportunity to submit a rebuttal within 30 days.
 The author’s rebuttal also may not exceed 1,000 words and must be professionally respectful.
 If a rebuttal is received, it will be forwarded to the comment’s contributor, who will have a 30-day window within which to revise the comment (for instance, to remove particular criticisms which the author has adequately refuted) or to withdraw it.
 The author will then have a similar 30-day window to revise the rebuttal, and so on.
 Once no further revisions are offered, the comment and any rebuttal to it will be dated and posted with the article online.